Get insider access

 Speech + Subway Noise Audio Sample

-The integrated mic has a mediocre noise handling performance.
-If you're taking a call from a moderately noisy environment like a busy office, your voice can be obscured by background sound and even drowned out.
-Instead, it's best to take calls from quieter spaces like an empty meeting room.
+The integrated mic performs poorly in handling noise.
+In a moderately noisy environment like a busy office, background noise can obscure or even drown out your voice during calls.
+It's best to take calls from quieter spaces like an empty meeting room.

 Active Features